rojo-rbx/rbx-dom/docs/xml.md

 The value of `referent` MUST be unique for the file.
 The value of `referent` MUST NOT be `null`.
 Roblox utilizes the value `null` when serializing [`Ref`](#ref) properties with no value, so it should be considered a reserved value.

 Roblox generates referents by prefixing a UUID with `RBX`, but this is not a requirement.

+It is suggested that every file have at least `Item` value as otherwise there is no purpose to the file.

 ## Properties